Optional Character Classes (Barbarian & Warlock)

 *Warlocks can cast Cantrips like a bard except the damage caused can hit magical creatures and does 1d3 damage rather than 1d2.

 *Casts Wizard and Priest spells as if the character were multi-classed, but using the progression table as a bard except that spell casting begins at 1st level.
 No extra Priest spells are gained for high wisdom scores.
 Warlocks may study Mage spells in the Schools of Abjuration, Alteration, Necromancy, Greater Divination, Lesser Divination, Conjuration/Summoning and Enchantment/Charm.
-Warlocks may receive Priest spells from Demon masters from the following spheres Necromantic (major), All (major), Charm (major), Divination (major), Astral (major), Summoning (major), Healing (minor), Protection (minor) and Wards (minor).
+Warlocks may receive Priest spells from Demon masters in the following spheres Necromantic (major), All (major), Charm (major), Divination (major), Astral (major), Summoning (major), Healing (minor), Protection (minor) and Wards (minor).

 *Warlocks that engage in (animal or humanoid) sacrifice lower the cost of Ritual Magic significantly to a half (or less) than what is required to create a desired spell effect or to generate an unmemorised spell.